metu-balance/imbalance-baselines/README.md

 ## Requirements

-The experiments were run using the Conda environment specified in `environment.yaml`, using Python 3.8.
+The experiments were run using Python 3.8.

-Used libraries are:
+Used third-party libraries are:
-* torch
+* matplotlib (3.5.1)
-* numpy
+* numpy (1.22)
-* pillow
-* datetime
-* json
-* matplotlib
-* typing
+* omegaconf (2.3.0)
-* pathlib
+* pillow (9.2.0)
-* pprint
+* torch (1.12)
-* yaml
+* yaml (0.2.5)
-* sys
-* os

-(@TODO: Specify each required library with version)
+Our Conda environment is also available under the file `environment.yaml`.

 ## Installation

 First, install the appropriate version of PyTorch, preferably using a command from [their website](https://pytorch.org/).

-Then, install the libraries that were not already installed as a dependency of PyTorch:
+Then, install the libraries that were not already installed as a dependency of PyTorch.

-* matplotlib
-* yaml

 To install with Conda:

-`conda install yaml matplotlib`
+`conda install -c conda-forge yaml matplotlib omegaconf`

 ## Usage